What Is Proteinuria?

 Proteinuria is often detected during a routine urine test, and it may not cause any noticeable symptoms.
-The early sign of proteinuria is bubbling in urine and leg swelling.
+The early signs of proteinuria are bubbling in urine and leg swelling.
 However, if the kidney condition progresses to a severe form, proteinuria may cause the following symptoms:

 Foamy urine or bubbling in urine